mmdski/chulengo/docs/chlib/crosssection.rst

     Returns 1 if :c:data:`a1` and :c:data:`a2` are equal and 0 otherwise.

+.. c:function:: int chl_xscoords_length (ChlXSCoords a)

+    Returns the number of coordinates in :c:data:`a`

+.. c:function:: int chl_xscoords_isempty (ChlXSCoords a)

+    Returns 1 if :c:data:`a` is empty and 0 otherwise.

 .. c:function:: ChlXSCoords chl_xscoords_copy (ChlXSCoords a)

     Creates a copy of :c:data:`a`.
 The returned cross section coordinate array